-- Determine the financial feasibility of the Town Comprehensive Plan and the extent to which adopted Level of Service (LOS) Standards have been met. - Respond to changes in Florida Statutes and the Florida Administrative Code regarding growth management and development. - Respond to changes to the State Comprehensive Plan and the Treasure Coast Regional Planning Council Strategic Regional Policy Plan as they affect Palm Beach's Comprehensive Plan. - Prepare updated population estimates and projections. - Identify changes to the Plan required to effectively manage growth, redevelopment, and anticipated impacts into the future.
+- Assess both successes and shortcomings of the Plan. - Identify changes to the Plan needed to reflect current conditions and direction. - Determine the financial feasibility of the Town Comprehensive Plan and the extent to which adopted Level of Service (LOS) Standards have been met. - Respond to changes in Florida Statutes and the Florida Administrative Code regarding growth management and development. - Respond to changes to the State Comprehensive Plan and the Treasure Coast Regional Planning Council Strategic Regional Policy Plan as they affect Palm Beach's Comprehensive Plan. - Prepare updated population estimates and projections.

+• Identify changes to the Plan required to effectively manage growth, redevelopment, and anticipated impacts into the future.